 Liquidity Risk.
-The Fund may invest up to 15% of its total assets in securities for which there is no readily available trading market or which are otherwise illiquid.
+The Fund may invest up to 15% of its total assets in investments for which there is no readily available trading market or which are otherwise illiquid.
 The Fund may not be able to readily dispose of such investments at prices that approximate those at which the Fund could sell such investments if they were more widely traded and, as a result of such illiquidity, the Fund may have to sell other investments or engage in borrowing transactions if necessary to raise cash to meet its obligations.
 In addition, the limited liquidity could affect the market price of the investments, thereby adversely affecting the Fund's net asset value and ability to make dividend distributions.
-Limited liquidity can also affect the market price of securities, thereby adversely affecting the Fund's net asset value and ability to make dividend distributions.
-The financial markets in general have in recent years experienced periods of extreme secondary market supply and demand imbalance, resulting in a loss of liquidity during which market prices were suddenly and substantially below traditional measures of intrinsic value.
-During such periods, some securities could be sold only at arbitrary prices and with substantial losses.
-Periods of such market dislocation may occur again at any time.
+The financial markets in general have previously, and may in the future experience periods of extreme secondary market supply and demand imbalance, resulting in a loss of liquidity during which market prices were suddenly and substantially below traditional measures of intrinsic value.
+During such periods, it may be possible to sell some securities only at arbitrary prices and with substantial losses.

 Inflation Risk.
-Inflation risk is the risk that the purchasing power of assets or income from investment will be worth less in the future as inflation decreases the value of money.
+Inflation risk is the risk that the value of assets or income from investments will be worth less in the future as inflation decreases the value of money.
 As inflation increases, the real value of the Common Shares and distributions thereon can decline.

 Financial Leverage Risk.
-Although the Fund has no current intention to do so, the Fund is authorized to utilize leverage through the issuance of preferred shares and/or borrowings, including the issuance of debt securities.
+Although the Fund has no current intention to do so, the Fund is authorized and reserves the flexibility to utilize leverage through the issuance of preferred shares and/or borrowings, including the issuance of debt securities.
 In the event that the Fund determines in the future to utilize investment leverage, there can be no assurance that such a leveraging strategy will be successful during any period in which it is employed.
 Leverage creates risks for Common Shareholders, including the likelihood of greater volatility of net asset value and market price of the Common Shares and the risk that fluctuations in distribution rates on any preferred shares or fluctuations in borrowing costs may affect the return to Common Shareholders.
-To the extent the income derived from securities purchased with proceeds received from leverage exceeds the cost of leverage, the Fund's distributions will be greater than if leverage had not been used.
-Conversely, if the income from the securities purchased with such proceeds is not sufficient to cover the cost of leverage, the amount available for distribution to Common Shareholders will be less than if leverage had not been used.
+To the extent the returns derived from investments purchased with proceeds received from leverage exceeds the cost of leverage, the Fund's distributions may be greater than if leverage had not been used.
+Conversely, if the returns from the investments purchased with such proceeds are not sufficient to cover the cost of leverage, the amount available for distribution to Common Shareholders will be less than if leverage had not been used.
 In the latter case, Eaton Vance, in its best judgment, may nevertheless determine to maintain the Fund's leveraged position if it deems such action to be appropriate.
 The costs of an offering of preferred shares and/or a borrowing program would be borne by Common Shareholders and consequently would result in a reduction of the net asset value of Common Shares.
-In addition, the fee paid to Eaton Vance will be calculated on the basis of the Fund's average daily gross assets, including proceeds from the issuance of preferred shares and/or borrowings, so the fees will be higher when leverage is utilized.
+In addition, the advisory fee paid to Eaton Vance is calculated on the basis of the Fund's average daily gross assets, including any form of investment leverage utilized by the Fund, including proceeds from the issuance of preferred shares and/or borrowings, so such fees will be higher when leverage is utilized.
 In this regard, holders of preferred shares do not bear the investment advisory fee.
 Rather, Common Shareholders bear the portion of the investment advisory fee attributable to the assets purchased with the proceeds of the preferred shares offering.